 I obtained my Ph.D. from the Australian National University where I studied the effect of an RNA modification, 5-methylcytosine, on mRNA metabolism.
 In the Jin lab, I am interested in understanding the role of RNA modifications in neurodegenerative diseases such as Fragile X syndrome and Alzheimer’s.

 Andrew Shafik, PhD

 I received my Ph.D. from Auburn University in 2018.
-My doctoral research focused on the identification of loci controlling heat tolerance and ESC disease resistance in catfish using GWAS and transcriptomic analysis.
+My doctoral research focused on the identification of loci controlling heat tolerance and ESC disease resistance in catfish using GWAS and transcriptomic analyses.
 I joined Jin lab in September of 2018.
-My research interests are 1) studying Tet enzymes and their role in brain disorders, such as Alzheimer disease; 2) characterizing cell-free DNA methylation in brain disorders.
+My research interest is studying the role of DNA modifications in CNS development and neurodegenerative diseases by using multi-omics data.

 Yulin Jin, PhD

 I obtained my Ph.D. from Ocean University of China where I focused on molecular basis of sexual differentiation in scallop.
 I joined Jin lab in January of 2020.
 My current research interest is the molecular pathogenesis of neurodegenerative diseases caused by expansion of tandem repeats.